mrfoxhatails/T480-hackintosh/.github/README.md

 - Mount the EFI partition of your main disk.
 - Copy the EFI folder from the USB to the main disk's EFI partition.
 - Unplug the USB device and reboot your laptop to boot macOS.
 <br/>

 ## Troubleshooting 🛠️❗
   > [ProperTree](https://github.com/corpnewt/ProperTree) is going to be used for modifying `config.plist`.
 Remember to install `hombrew` and `python-tk` dependency, also you can build te app in macOS.

+### Processor Optimization
+Using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) tool you could be able to change energy management for `Performance` or `Power Saving``.
+Read next [section](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpufriend) in Dortania to process to the building of your own kext.

+It's important to mention that you may need to know your `TPD-down Frecuency` as the guide says.
+Check your value in [ARK site](https://ark.intel.com/content/www/us/en/ark.html#@PanelLabel122139)

+**My kext settings**
+- TPD-down frecuency: 800 mhz
+- EPP Ranges: 40 : Balanced Performance
+- Perf-Bias: 05 : Modern MacBook Pro
+- Additional Energy Saving Options: N

+Once new kext is built, just replace the old one with the new that you created using the tool.

+### Compiling Kext
+This is optional, I just like to build some kext using [Lilu-and Friends](https://github.com/corpnewt/Lilu-and-Friends) script.

 ### Customize OpenCore
 Dortania's guide has a section that shows many [themes](https://dortania.github.io/OpenCanopy-Gallery/blackosx.html#themes) made by blackosx.
 In GitHub there are other OpenCore themes not showed in the guide but you could inquire them.